 While we were hoping to start a ground up restoration we just never seem to have the time.
-Rather than letting it continue to sit, I am accepting offers to purchase.
+Rather than letting it continue to sit, I have decided to sell it.
 At present I don’t want to run this through an auction.
 Regarding price.
 Everyone will have their own opinion on what this is worth.
 If you are looking at it as “just another Eliminator” needing a restoration you are going to be way to low.
 First of all this is a rust free car that will save you thousands in sheet metal repairs.
 Second it is truly a 1 of 1 car that is loaded with options.
 As far as a comparison, concours restored 428CJ cars are selling in the $125K to $175K range.
-Two of the special order black Eliminators that were restored and the sold north of $200K each.
-If you need a number, lets begin at $50K and see where it goes.
+Two of the special order black Eliminators that were restored and sold north of $200K each.
+I am asking $50K for the car which according to the Eliminator Registrar is a bargain.
 Do your homework.
 I will answer any questions and provide any additional photos you require.
 Personal inspections are encouraged.
-If you have a serious interest give me a call at (253) 579-4133.
+If you have a serious interest, give me a call at (253) 579-4133.

-The first two pictures are how it was discovered sitting in a barn in Texas in 2018.
+The first two pictures below are how it was discovered sitting in a barn in Texas in 2018.
 The story is the original owner bought the car for his son back in 1969.
 The son was killed while overseas soon after so the car just sat.
 The owner then decided he wanted to start using it again but did not like the gas mileage.
 A couple of “friends” said they would swap out the motor for something smaller.
 A few weeks later he found the car with no motor and transmission and the hood had been run over by a forklift they used to pull the engine.
 The “friends” were long gone.
 It was stored ever since.

 The remaining pictures are it sitting in my shop after being cleaned up.

 Some more pictures of the underside.

 Period correct block.
 Heads are from late 1968.